 Sun Bum is our favorite.
 It works great, has a nice scent, and is hypoallergenic and paraben free.
 Most importantly, it’s made with reef-safe ingredients which is now more important that ever – especially if you’re going to be snorkeling around coral.

-Knott’s Berry Farm is located in Buena Park, so its proximity to Disneyland would make it a great addition to any Southern California family adventure.
+Knott’s Berry Farm is located in Buena Park, CA (also very fun!), so its proximity to Disneyland would make it a great addition to any Southern California family adventure.
 This park is also included as part of the Go San Diego Card giving your family a decent discount on admission if you choose to go that route.
-Check out our partner UnderCover Tourist for pricing on those passes.

 A lot of people include Disneyland in their San Diego trip because Anaheim is less than 2 hours away.
 We felt that Disneyland should be its own trip for our family, just because of the amount of other things we wanted to do in San Diego.
 We did that trip at Thanksgiving and absolutely loved it.
 Disneyland is a must for any Disney lover.